How courts treat or divide a marital home purchased before the marriage

 - Determine whether the passive appreciation is a marital asset under Florida Statutes.

-In order for there to be passive appreciation that is a marital asset, funds earned or acquired during the marriage must have been used to pay the mortgage and the spouse must have made contributions to the property in some way.
+In order for there to be a passive appreciation that is a marital asset, funds earned or acquired during the marriage must have been used to pay the mortgage and the spouse must have made contributions to the property in some way.
 This can be either monetarily or through providing labor and improvements.
 You must then determine to what extent the contributions of the spouse affected the appreciation of the property.

 - Determine the value of the passive appreciation that accrued during the marriage.